MartinDoesCodingStuff/AdBlockingStuff/README.md

 2. Record caught requests - Record requests blocked by the extension.
 This includes what URL

 ## Why MV2?
-I made (and actively use) this extension loong before I even thought of uploading this, explaining all of the sloppy code and english.
+I made (and actively use) this extension loong before I even thought of uploading this, which explains all of the sloppy code and english.
 This extension was in active development shortly before Google demanded that 80% of extensions [must become inoperable by 2023](https://developer.chrome.com/docs/extensions/mv3/mv2-sunset/).
 And frankly, I'm too lazy to make a MV3-compatible adblocker because of the extra hurdles and the fact that 1/4 of the features will be nerfed anyway in the MV3 version.

 ## License
 Under the [MIT](https://choosealicense.com/licenses/mit/) license.
 With exception for certain entries that are in [the adlist that comes with this extension](src/lists/), those belong to their respective owners.